Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/FAQ.md

 The rules `.json` file is supplied via the option `--rules `.

-The `--help` message displays the following syntax for how the ETL-Tool should be run:
+The `--help` message displays the following syntax for how the `map` tool (for transform) can be run:

 ```
 Usage: coconnect map run [OPTIONS] INPUTS...